 72 Years Young and Still Sailing!

 Hello, fellow CFSA Esquimalt members and visitors.
-I have put together a time line to remind us how we got to be the great club we are today.
-Of course there are many out there with much more information and stories that I’m sure we would all love to hear.
-Please feel free to forward anything you think may be of interest and I will endeavour to include it.
+Below is a time line to remind us how we got to be the great club we are today.

 Our Time Line

 1946/47 – Club is organized as Royal Canadian Naval Yacht Club (West Coast) with 12 “Snipe” class sailboats.
 Started by some keen sailors of all ranks with a boat building project on the jetty below Naden barracks using space in the Ordinance School.

 1947-1952 – Addition to fleet of 7 “Sailorette” class sloops built at Maple Bay and HMC Dockyard.